Helping Entrepreneurs Achieve Success

 What you will achieve

-Applicaitons to join the Innovation Centre Sunshine Coast’s first medtech, health and wellbeing and accelerator program to be based in the heart of the $5.3B Sunshine Coast Health Precinct are now closed.
+Join the IC’s medtech, health and wellbeing accelerator program based in the heart of the $5.3B Sunshine Coast Health Precinct.

 Frequently Asked Questions